maxitg/SetReplace/README.md

     Out[] = {{{1, {1, 4} -> {}}}, {{1, {2, 3} -> {}}}}
     ```

-    Note that in this example `"OldestEdge"` has selected the first and the last edge, whereas `"LeastRecentEdge"`, in an attempt to avoid the most "recent" last edge, has select the second and the third ones.
+    Note that in this example `"OldestEdge"` has selected the first and the last edge, whereas `"LeastRecentEdge"`, in an attempt to avoid the most "recent" last edge, has selected the second and the third ones.
 In this case, similarly to `"OldestEdge"`, a fixed set of edges is guaranteed to be chosen, but potentially in multiple orders.

 * `"LeastOldEdge"`: similar to `"LeastRecentEdge"`, but avoids old edges instead of new ones.

     Note that counterintuitively `"OldestEdge"` sorting is not equivalent to the reverse of `"NewestEdge"` sorting, it is equivalent to the reverse of `"LeastOldEdge"`.
 Similarly, `"NewestEdge"` is the reverse of `"LeastRecentEdge"`.

-* `"RuleOrdering"`: similarly to `"OldestEdge"` greedely chooses edges from the beginning of the list, however unlike `"OldestEdge"` which would pick the oldest edge with *any* available matches, it chooses edges in the order the left-hand side of (any) rule is written.
+* `"RuleOrdering"`: similarly to `"OldestEdge"` greedily chooses edges from the beginning of the list, however unlike `"OldestEdge"` which would pick the oldest edge with *any* available matches, it chooses edges in the order the left-hand side of (any) rule is written.
 The difference is best demonstrated in an example:

     ```wl
     In[] := WolframModel[{{x, y}, {y, z}} -> {},